eth-protocol-fellows/protocol-studies/docs/wiki/CL/overview.md

 </figcaption>
 </figure>

 For example, if Slots 65 to 128 are empty, the Epoch 2 checkpoint defaults to the block at Slot 64.
-Similarly, if Slot 192 is empty, the Epoch 3 checkpoint is the block at Slot 180.
-Epoch boundary blocks (EBB) are a term in some literature (such as the [Gasper](https://arxiv.org/abs/2003.03052) paper, the source of the diagram above and a later one), and they can be considered synonymous with checkpoints.
+Similarly, if Slot 192 is empty, the Epoch 3 checkpoint is the block at Slot 180. **Epoch boundary blocks (EBB)** is a term in some literature (such as the [Gasper](https://arxiv.org/abs/2003.03052) paper, the source of the diagram above and a later one), and they can be considered synonymous with checkpoints.

 Validators cast two types of votes: **LMD GHOST** votes for blocks and **Casper FFG** votes for checkpoints.
 An **FFG** vote includes a source checkpoint from a previous epoch and a target checkpoint from the current epoch.
 For example, a validator in Epoch 1 might vote for a source checkpoint at the genesis block and a target checkpoint at Slot 64, repeating the same vote in Epoch 2.
 Only Validators assigned to a slot cast LMD GHOST votes, while all validators cast FFG votes for epoch checkpoints.